eternalsafe/safe-subgraph/README.md

 #### L2 Safes

 On any L2, it's possible that there is both the original (in a sense that it is the same as the original contract deployed to L1) [Safe](https://github.com/safe-global/safe-smart-account/blob/main/contracts/Safe.sol) contract and the [SafeL2](https://github.com/safe-global/safe-smart-account/blob/main/contracts/SafeL2.sol#L10) contract.
 This subgraph supports both contracts, via the same instance, but with two different data sources.
 This means you can query `Safe` and `SafeL2` wallets in the same way with the same GraphQL queries against one endpoint, even though they are indexed differently in _The Graph_.

 The data sources are defined in [subgraph.yaml](subgraph.yaml) as `templates` and are named accordingly `Safe` and `SafeL2`.
 The `SafeL2` data source is more efficient because it reads the data from events emitted from the corresponding contract, whereas the `Safe` data source must rely on call handlers in lieu of the contract not emitting events.
 The subgraph will automatically detect whether the new safe is of a `Safe` or `SafeL2` instance based on the known `SafeL2` singleton deployment address.
 However, if a new `SafeL2` singleton is deployed that this subgraph does not know about, the subgraph will fall back to using `Safe` data source and its call handler to ensure it reads all the information from the safe, no matter whether it emits events or not.
 This is not a problem as `SafeL2` safes can still be indexed via the call handler rather than the event handler, it's just less efficient.

+#### Call Handlers Unsupported Networks

+Certain networks are not backed by RPC nodes which support `trace_filter` and therefore do not support call handlers.
+Namely, the following networks: `optimism`, `base`, `celo` and `avalanche`.
+For these networks, only event handlers are supported and therefore Safes which use the original `Safe` contract will not be indexed, only Safes which use the `SafeL2` contract.

 ## Prerequiste